XDelta/EliteDangerousCustomizations/README.md

 # EliteDangerousCustomizations
-Collection of my settings and changes for Elite Dangerous
+Collection of my settings and changes for Elite Dangerous.

+These keybinds are primarily for an xbox360 controller, with less used binds on keyboard(for use by stream deck)